-1.1 The Vera C. Rubin Observatory
+1.1 The Vera C. Rubin Observatory and the Legacy Survey of Space and Time

-The Rubin Observatory will host the LSST Camera, a large, wide-field ground-based optical telescope system designed to obtain multiple images covering the sky that is visible from Cerro Pachón in Northern Chile.
-The current baseline design, with an 8.4m (6.7m effective) primary mirror, a 9.6 \deg^2 field of view, and a 3.2 Gigapixel camera, will allow about 10,000 square degrees of sky to be covered every night using pairs of 15-second exposures, with typical 5σ depth for point sources of $r\sim24.5$ (AB).
+The Vera C. Rubin Observatory will be a large, wide-field ground-based optical telescope system designed to obtain multiple images covering the sky that is visible from Cerro Pachón in Northern Chile.
+The current baseline design, with an 8.4m (6.7m effective) primary mirror, a 9.6 deg2 field of view, and a 3.2 Gigapixel camera, will allow about 10,000 square degrees of sky to be covered every night using pairs of 15-second exposures, with typical 5σ depth for point sources of $r\sim 24.5$ (AB).
 The system is designed to yield high image quality as well as superb astrometric and photometric accuracy.
-The total survey area will include $\sim30,000~\deg^2$ with $\delta<+34.5^\circ$, and will be imaged multiple times in six bands, ugrizy, covering the wavelength range 320-1050 nm.
-This is referred to as the Legacy Survey of Space and Time (LSST).
-For a more detailed, but still concise, summary of Rubin, please see the overview paper [13]1.
+In the first 10 years of operation, Rubin Observatory will execute as its prime mission the Legacy Survey of Space and Time (LSST).
+The LSST total survey area will include $\sim 30,000~{\rm deg^2}$ with $\delta < +34.5^\circ$, and will be imaged multiple times in six bands, ugrizy, covering the wavelength range 320-1050 nm.
+For a more detailed, but still concise, summary of Rubin Observatory and the LSST, please see the LSST Overview paper [14]1.

-The project is scheduled to begin the regular survey operations at the start of next decade.
-About 90% of the observing time will be devoted to a deep-wide-fast survey mode which will uniformly observe a 18,000 \deg^2 region about 1000 times (summed over all six bands) during the anticipated 10 years of operations, and yield a coadded map to $r \sim 27.5$.
+The project is scheduled to begin the 10 year LSST DATE.
+REFERENCE to PROJECT DAES About 90% of the observing time will be devoted to a deep-wide-fast survey mode which will uniformly observe a 18,000 \deg^2 region about 1000 times (summed over all six bands) during the anticipated 10 years of operations, and yield a coadded map to $r \sim 27.5$.
 These data will result in catalogs including over 38 billion stars and galaxies, that will serve the majority of the primary science programs.
 The remaining 10% of the observing time will be allocated to special projects such as a Very Deep and Fast time domain survey2.